2023 Honorees

 In addition to these stellar achievements, Annette took time to give back to her community.
 She was passionate about helping her community and participated in Guardian ad Litem, dedicating her time to helping children in need of care and support.

-“She always said she had to be the voice of the child and say the things the child may be scared to say.
-She had very little tolerance for guardians that were not performing appropriately.
+"She always said she had to be the voice of the child and say the things the child

-She was a perfect volunteer for this role because she was so inviting and welcoming that she could get even the most introverted child to open up and talk to her,” recalls her husband, Shane.
+that she could get even the most introverted child to open up and talk to her," recalls

 Despite her many achievements, her focus was always on her family and being a loving and devoted mother.
 She enjoyed a multitude of outdoor activities in her spare time; however, her favorite activity was always anything that included her family and friends.